AJTech2002/ClassicFPSPack-Documentation/player-input.md

 This is where you will modify Input bindings.

-Notice how I have expanded **Movement** then selected **Up** in the right most panel is where I can change the binding for the action and the **PlayerInputManager** will handle getting information from that new key/joystick/mouse source.
+Notice how I have expanded **Movement** then selected **Up**.
+In the right most panel is where I can change the binding for the action, the **PlayerInputManager** will handle getting information from that new key/joystick/mouse source.